 - Leveraging trade publications related to your industry is also a good strategy.
 Budgeting for some advertising in these types of magazines and journals can achieve a targeted result.

 - Using your social media channels is a great way to direct people to your site.
 These users are already engaged and interested in your company, so you can leverage these networks to direct fans and followers to your website.
 Create great content and then share it.
 You can market your website through these channels by directing people back to your site to continue reading or to learn more.

 One more bonus strategy is to leverage positive feedback.
 People trust people, so using testimonials from satisfied clients can go a long way to establishing credibility.
 Don’t be afraid to ask for a referral or review when you complete your transaction.
 If your service was great, your customer won’t hesitate to provide you with a glowing review.

 These are our favourite tried and true web marketing tactics to get you on the right track when promoting your website.
-To learn more, contact the web design and development professionals at ZOO Media Group today!
+To learn more, contact the marketing and web development professionals at ZOO Media Group today!